🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 $$ \text{AGGREGATE}_{\text{pool}} = \max\left(\left\{\sigma\left(\mathbf{W}_{\text{pool}} \mathbf{h}_j^{(k-1)} + \mathbf{b}\right), \forall j \in \mathcal{S}_{\mathcal{N}(i)}\right\}\right) $$

-Feature: Element-wise max-pooling, captures asymmetric neighbor information
+Characteristics: element-wise max-pooling, captures asymmetric neighborhood information

 3. LSTM Aggregator